Administrative Procedures for Physical Resources

 - MVCC owned and supported desktop and laptop computers

 - Non-MVCC computers used to access MVCC network resources.

-- Voice and data networks, wired and wireless, that are owned and operated by MVCC, and any equipment directly attached to them (such as personally owned laptops, computers, networking devices, etc.)
+- Voice and data networks, wired and wireless, that are owned and operated by MVCC< and any equipment directly attached ot them (such as personally owned laptops, computers, tablets, smart phones, networking devices, etc.)

 TERMS OF COMPUTING & NETWORK USAGE